marvinjuette/New-Tab-Chrome-Extension/README.md

 ## Installation
 1. open [chrome://extensions](chrome://extensions)
 2. Enable developer mode in the top-right corner
-3. Upload extension
+3. Upload extension<br/>
-    1) click on 'Load unpacked' in the top-left corner
+    1) click on 'Load unpacked' in the top-left corner<br/>
-    2) Select the extension folder and click on 'ok'
+    2) Select the extension folder and click on 'ok'<br/>
 4. deactivate developer mode again